nhsconnect/FHIR-NRLS-API/pages/information_retrieval/retrieval_formats/retrieval_careconnect_immunizations_fhir_stu3.md

 summary: CareConnect Immunizations, FHIR STU3 format for information retrieval.
 ---

-The `CareConnect Immunizations FHIR STU3` retreival format included on a pointer denotes that the provider supports the [CareConnect Immunization FHIR STU3 - Search](https://nhsconnect.github.io/CareConnectAPI/api_medication_immunization.html#2-search) capability at URL endpoint included in the pointer.
+The `CareConnect Immunizations FHIR STU3` retreival format included on a pointer denotes that the provider supports the [CareConnect Immunization FHIR STU3 - Search](https://nhsconnect.github.io/CareConnectAPI/api_medication_immunization.html#2-search) capability at the URL endpoint included in the pointer.

-In alignment with national stratergy, providers should be aiming to implement a complete implementation of the CareConnect API, but this page outlines the minimum conformance to the standard required for endpoints which will be included within pointers to immunization data.
+In alignment with national stratergy, providers should be aiming to implement a complete implementation of the CareConnect API, but this page outlines the minimum conformance to the standard required for endpoints which will be included within NRL pointers to immunization data.

 ## Pointer Retrieval `Format` Code

-In the NRL pointer, the retrieval [`format`](pointer_fhir_resource.html#retrieval-format) code for this structure is as follows:
+In the NRL pointer, the retrieval [format](pointer_fhir_resource.html#retrieval-format) code for this structure is as follows:

 |System|Code|Display|
 |------|----|-------|